Skip to main content

 GitLab Container Registry is a solution from GitLab to store Docker images inside a project.

-In this article, we will use the TorizonCore Builder Tool to authenticate and pre-provide the modules with a private container image hosted in ACR.
+In this article, we will use the TorizonCore Builder Tool to authenticate and pre-provide the target devices with a private container image hosted in GitLab.
 This guide assumes you have followed the steps in the Private Registry Introduction and Prerequisites.

 Disclaimer